 Since joining The New Yorker in 1978, Roz Chast has established herself as one of our greatest artistic chroniclers of the anxieties, superstitions, furies, insecurities, and surreal imaginings of modern life.
 Her works are typically populated by hapless but relatively cheerful "everyfolk,” and she addresses the universal topics of guilt, aging, families, money, real estate, and, as she would say, "much, much more!"
 David Remnick, the editor of The New Yorker, has called her "the magazine's only certifiable genius."

 Roz Chast is also the author of numerous books for children, including is Around the Clock, Too Busy Marco and its sequel Marco Goes to School, and she collaborated with humorist Steve Martin on The Alphabet from A to Y with Bonus Letter Z!.
 Roz Chast worked with Calvin Trillin on a book titled No Fair!
 No Fair!
-And Other Jolly Poems of Childhood (October 2016).
-She also collaborated with Daniel Menaker on The African Svelte: Ingenious Misspellings that Make Surprise Sense (October 2016).
+And Other Jolly Poems of Childhood, Daniel Menaker on The African Svelte: Ingenious Misspellings that Make Surprise Sense, and Patty Marx on You Can Only Yell at Me for One Thing at a Time and Why Don’t You Write My Eulogy Now So I Can Correct It?.
 In addition, Chast was guest editor for The Best American Comics 2016.
 In 2017 she published Going Into Town: A Love Letter to New York.
 In 2018 she illustrated Carl Hiaasen’s Assume the Worst.
-Her new books, written by Patty Marx and illustrated by Chast, are You Can Only Yell at Me for One Thing at a Time and Why Don’t You Write My Eulogy Now So I Can Correct It?.
+In 2021 she wrote How We Survived, a short illustrated story about the end of the world, printed letterpress and hand-bound, published in a limited edition by Thornwillow Press (August 2021).